 Form 306 may be filed on paper only if an employer is not required to file it electronically or has obtained a waiver of the electronic filing requirement.
-Form 306 can be obtained on the Office of State Tax Commissioner's website at www.tax.nd.gov/forms.
 N.D.C.C. § 57-38-60(2)

-Payment options

-If filing a paper Form 306, payment of the tax due on the form can be electronically submitted through the employer's TAP account or through the Make A Payment feature on the Office of State Tax Commissioner's website at www.tax.nd.gov/tap.
+Payment options.
+If filing a paper Form 306, payment of the tax due on the form can be electronically submitted through the employer's TAP account or through the Make A Payment feature on the Office of State Tax Commissioner's website at www.nd.gov/tax.
 If paying with a paper check, complete Part III of Form 306 and submit the check with Form 306.